BarryLiuCQ/RoboND-Kinematics-Project/README.md

 Here is an example of how to include an image in your writeup.

+#### Extracting joint positions and orientations from URDF file.

-from the URDF file `kr210.urdf.xacro` we can extract the xyz and rpy of each joint from **origin** tag in each joint xml section:
+from the URDF file `kr210.urdf.xacro` we can extract the position xyz and orientation rpy of each joint from **origin** tag in each joint XML section:

-for example the following is fixed base joint section:
+for example, from the following fixed base joint XML section:

 ```xml
  <!-- joints -->